KajizukaTaichi/mystia/README.md

 # Mystia
-A programming language that's compiled to WebAssembly
+A programming language that will be compiled to WebAssembly

 ## Features
 - **Type inference**: You can use variable without having declare and annotation